deflinhec/nakama/proto/buf.md

-## BCasino Wallet APIs
+## Elysium Realms Wallet APIs

-This module contains all the APIs required to interact with the `Wallet service`.
+This module contains all the APIs required to interact with the `WalletService`.